Last Updated on 4 hours by Sachin G

-ansible.builtin collection included default yum or dnf module that managed package operation on the managed host.
-The ansible.builtin.yum module servers as a connection between the playbook and the YUM package manager. which is the default package management utility for RPM-based Linux operating systems like CentOS, AlmaLinux, Rocky, Oracle Linux, etc. This module enabled users to perform a variety of package-related operations, including installation, removal, and updating across multiple systems.
+ansible.builtin collection included default yum or dnf module that managed package operations on the managed host.
+The ansible.builtin.yum module is part of the core Ansible modules for system updates and is used to manage software packages on RHEL, CentOS, and other YUM-based distributions.
+The ansible. builtin.yum module serves as a connection between the playbook and the YUM package manager. which is the default package management utility for RPM-based Linux operating systems like CentOS, AlmaLinux, Rocky, Oracle Linux, etc. It supports install RPM with Ansible, updating packages, removing them, and even handling Yum Repository Management.
+This module enabled users to perform a variety of package-related operations, including installation, removal, and updating across multiple systems.

 I have explained How Ansible Navigator and the Ansible execution environment can install.
 Click here to read more.